-The typical length scale of the potential is determined by its largest wavenumber components.
-At temperature $T$, a Bose wavenumber $q_B(T)=k_BT/\hbar v_s$ determines the effective largest wavenumber from the thermal occupation.
-The modes below the Bose wavenumber ($q\lesssim q_B(T)$) are thermally active while the modes above the Bose wavenumber ($q\gtrsim q_B(T)$) are effectively frozen out; the Bose wavenumber $q_B(T)$ acts as a soft thermal cutoff.
-The actual effective thermal cutoff is given roughly by $5q_B(T)$ as the factor $g_{\mathbf{q}}\sqrt{N_{\mathbf{q}l}}$ in Eq. \eqref{eq:VDcl} becomes negligible for $q\gtrsim 5q_B(T)$.
-Thus, the effective wavenumber cutoff is the minimum of $5q_B(T)$ and $q_D$, i.e., $q_{eff}(T)=\min\{5q_B(T),q_D\}$, which determines the length scale of the potential.
+The typical length scale of the potential is determined by its largest wave-number components.
+At temperature $T$, a Bose wave number $q_B(T)=k_BT/\hbar v_s$ determines the effective largest wave number from the thermal occupation.
+The modes below the Bose wave number [$q\lesssim q_B(T)$] are thermally active while the modes above the Bose wave number [$q\gtrsim q_B(T)$] are effectively frozen out; the Bose wave number $q_B(T)$ acts as a soft thermal cutoff.
+The actual effective thermal cutoff is given roughly by $5q_B(T)$ as the factor $g_{\mathbf{q}l}\sqrt{N_{\mathbf{q}l}}$ in Eq. \eqref{eq:VDcl} becomes negligible for $q\gtrsim 5q_B(T)$.
+Thus, the effective wave number cutoff is the minimum of $5q_B(T)$ and $q_D$, i.e., $q_{\mathrm{eff}}(T)=\min\{5q_B(T),q_D\}$, which determines the length scale of the potential.

-For $T<0.2T_D$, the potential effectively does not ``notice'' the existence of the Debye cutoff $q_D$ since the thermal cutoff $5q_B(T)$ comes first, i.e., $q_{eff}(T)=5q_B(T)$.
-Fig.~\ref{Deformation_potential_temperature_dependence} shows the deformation potential at the two different temperatures both below $0.2T_D$.
-In this temperature range, as the temperature $T$ increases, the effective largest wavenumber $q_{eff}(T)=5q_B(T)$ increases, thereby shorter length scale emerges.
-In addition, as the amplitude of each mode increases as the temperature increases, one can see the bumps and dips get higher and deeper.
+For $T<0.2T_D$, the potential effectively does not ``notice'' the existence of the Debye cutoff $q_D$ since the thermal cutoff $5q_B(T)$ comes first, i.e., $q_{\mathrm{eff}}(T)=5q_B(T)$.
+Figure \ref{Deformation_potential_temperature_dependence} shows the deformation potential at the two different temperatures both below $0.2T_D$.
+In this temperature range, as the temperature $T$ increases, the effective largest wave number $q_{\mathrm{eff}}(T)=5q_B(T)$ increases, thereby shorter length scale emerges.
+In addition, as the amplitude of each mode increases as the temperature increases, the bumps and dips get higher and deeper.

 Furthermore, as shown in the top panel of Fig. \ref{ACDP}, the sizes of bumps and dips are characterized by the length scale $2\pi/5q_B$ of the spatial autocorrelation decay.
-For $T> 0.2T_D$, the potential notices the Debye cutoff $q_D$, i.e., $q_{eff}(T)=q_D$ and the relevant length scale $\sim2\pi/q_D$ is seen in both the potential and the autocorrelation function as shown in the bottom panel of Fig. \ref{ACDP}.
+For $T> 0.2T_D$, the potential notices the Debye cutoff $q_D$, i.e., $q_{\mathrm{eff}}(T)=q_D$ and the relevant length scale $\sim2\pi/q_D$ is seen in both the potential and the autocorrelation function as shown in the bottom panel of Fig. \ref{ACDP}.

 Similarly, the typical timescale of the potential change is determined by its largest frequency components.
-Temporal autocorrelation function $C(0,\delta t)$ gives the characteristic timescale of the change of the potential, which is given by $2\pi/5\omega_B$ for $T<0.2T_D$, and $2\pi/\omega_D$ for $T>0.2T_D$ where $\omega_B=v_sq_B$ and $\omega_D=v_sq_D$ (see more details in Appendix \ref{app:autocorr}).
+Temporal autocorrelation function $C(0,\delta t)$ gives the characteristic timescale of the change of the potential, which is given by $2\pi/5\omega_B(T)$ for $T<0.2T_D$, and $2\pi/\omega_D$ for $T>0.2T_D$ where $\omega_B(T)=v_sq_B(T)$ and $\omega_D=v_sq_D$ (see more details in Appendix \ref{app:autocorr}).